 Harvey went on to serve as associate pastor for The Foundry United Methodist Church in Houston from 1992-1996 and as executive pastor for Memorial Drive UMC in Houston from 1996-2008.
 She then moved to the position of Director of Missional Excellence for the Texas Annual Conference, serving from Febuary of 2008-May 1, 2010.

 Just prior to her election as a United Methodist bishop during the 2012 South Central Jurisdictional Conference, Harvey served as Deputy General Secretary for United Methodist Committee on Relief (UMCOR).

 Bishop Cynthia Fierro Harvey was born on May 5, 1959 in Big Spring, Texas.
 She and her husband, Dean Alan Harvey, were married in 1981.
 Dean is a financial advisor and owns his own firm.
-Their daughter, Elizabeth Grace is an interior designer in Dallas and is married to Tyler Reames.
+Their daughter, Elizabeth Grace Harvey Reames is an interior designer in Dallas and is married to Tyler Reames.